 You’ll want to spend at least two days in Albuquerque – one day to visit Petroglyph National Monument and another to explore ABQ BioPark, and a second to day trip to Santa Fe.
 On your third day, get an early start and drive down to White Sands National Park.
 You’ll spend the afternoon sledding down the worlds largest gypsum sand dunes!
 Stay the night in Alamogordo, the funky little town closest to the park’s entrance.

 Day four is a long driving day from Alamogordo to Big Bend National Park deep in West Texas on the border with Mexico.
 How much time you spend at Big Bend is up to you – I’d stay for a minimum of two full days, but you could easily keep busy at Big Bend for up to a week exploring its diverse ecosystems.

 Assuming you spend three full days at Big Bend, on the eighth morning of your trip you’ll head out on the eight hour drive to Austin, your final destination.
-If you only have ten days for your trip, that’ll still give you two days to enjoy what Austin has to offer – great barbecue, live music, strolling on South Congress Street and more!
+If you only have ten days for your trip, that’ll still give you two days to enjoy our favorite things to do in Austin with kids – eat barbecue, listen to live music, stroll on South Congress Street and more!
 Melissa of The Family Voyage

 Road Trip West USA

 Phoenix, Arizona to Grand Canyon National Park to Park City, Utah